cjuniorfox/retropie-crt/README.md

 # retropie-crt
 This project enables Raspberry Pi with Retropie to work with the native display modes for the emulated content.
-It manages things like scanline configuration (progressive or interlaced), refresh rate and pixel aspect ratio.
+It manages things like scanline configuration (progressive or interlaced), refresh rate, and pixel aspect ratio.
 ## Disclaimer

 The Raspberry Pi it's an amazing device highly customizable.

-Bundled with Raspberry Pi OS, the basis of the Retropie distribution, it haves a tool called "vcgencmd" which allows customizing the video output settings in a detailed way.
-It's possible to set technical parameters, like sync pulse interval or pixel aspect ratio, it's allowing to represent the original behaviour of the emulated content at the intended CRT faithful as possible.
+Bundled with Raspberry Pi OS, the basis of the Retropie distribution, it has a tool called "vcgencmd" which allows customizing the video output settings in a detailed way.
+It's possible to set technical parameters, like sync pulse interval or pixel aspect ratio, it's allowing to represent the original behavior of the emulated content at the intended CRT faithful as possible.

 Those scripts manage the "vcgemcmd" tool making the needed calculations and switching modes on the fly.
 Meaning that when you're browsing over the Emulationstation, the display settings will be optimized for that content, displaying at a standard resolution of 640x480i at 60Hz, or 640x576 at 50Hz, if the "aka PAL settings" was enabled.
 While managing to have the display outputting the proper settings for the target emulated platform.